-In the Dutch case, co-construction of Reggefiber and incumbent KPN takes place.
-KPN pays 41% and Reggefiber 59% of the deployment cost.
+In the Dutch case, co-construction of Reggefiber and incumbent KPN via a joint venture takes place.
+Initially, KPN paid 41% and Reggefiber 59% of the deployment cost.
+In November 2011 KPN increased its stake in the joint venture to 60%, thereby gaining full control of the FttH-roll out.
+In April 2012 the deal was approved by the Dutch Competition Authority.